Cody Brundage: Ultimate Fighting Championship

 Brundage made his UFC debut as a replacement for Karl Roberson against Nick Maximov on September 25, 2021, at UFC 266.
 Brundage lost his debut via unanimous decision.

-Brundage faced Dalcha Lungiambula on March 12, 2022, at UFC Fight Night: Santos vs. Ankalaev.
+Brundage faced Dalcha Lungiambula on March 12, 2022, at UFC Fight Night 203.
 He won the fight via guillotine choke in round one.
 This win earned him the Performance of the Night award.

-Brundage, as a replacement for Josh Fremd, faced Tresean Gore on July 9, 2022, at UFC on ESPN: dos Anjos vs. Fiziev.
+Brundage, as a replacement for Josh Fremd, faced Tresean Gore on July 9, 2022, at UFC on ESPN 39.
 He won the fight via knockout in round one.

 Brundage was scheduled to face Rodolfo Vieira on November 19, 2022, at UFC Fight Night 215.
 However, Vieira pull out from the event due to undisclosed reason and the bout was scrapped.

 Brundage, as a replacement for Albert Duraev, faced Michał Oleksiejczuk on December 17, 2022, at UFC Fight Night 216.
 Brundage lost the fight via knockout in round one.

-Brundage faced Rodolfo Vieira at UFC on ESPN: Song vs. Simón on April 29, 2023.
+Brundage faced Rodolfo Vieira at UFC on ESPN 45 on April 29, 2023.
 He lost the fight via submission in round two.

-Brundage, as a replacement for Punahele Soriano, faced Sedriques Dumas on June 24, 2023 at UFC on ABC: Emmett vs. Topuria.
+Brundage, as a replacement for Punahele Soriano, faced Sedriques Dumas on June 24, 2023 at UFC on ABC 5.
 He lost the bout via unanimous decision.

 Brundage faced Jacob Malkoun in a short-notice fight on September 23, 2023 at UFC Fight Night 228.
 Brundage won the fight via disqualification, after being rendered unable to continue due to an illegal elbow to the back of the head.

 Brundage faced Zachary Reese on December 2, 2023, at UFC on ESPN 52.
 He won the fight by first round knockout due to a slam and punches.
 This fight earned him the Performance of the Night award.

 Brundage faced Bo Nickal on April 13, 2024 at UFC 300.
 He lost the fight by rear-naked choke submission in the second round.